Thirty days of NO REPEATS. Create a lunch plan with these 30 healthy mason jar salad recipes.

 - Spinach, blueberry and blue cheese salad

-- Curried chicken salad
+- Curried chicken salad in a jar

 - Kale and avocado salad